- Jodi was diagnosed with lupus nephritis 3 months ago and put on a regimen of MMF + high-dose steroids

 ACE=angiotensin-converting enzyme; BID=twice daily; BP=blood pressure; eGFR=estimated glomerular filtration rate; ERA–EDTA=European Renal Association–European Dialysis and Transplant Association; EULAR=European League Against Rheumatism; HPF=high-power field; IUD=intrauterine device; MMF=mycophenolate mofetil; RBC=red blood cell; SLE=systemic lupus erythematosus; UPCR=urine protein-to-creatinine ratio.

-Reference: 1.
+References: 1.
 Fanouriakis A, Kostopoulou M, Cheema K, et al. 2019 update of the joint European League Against Rheumatism and European Renal Association–European Dialysis and Transplant Association (EULAR/ERA–EDTA) recommendations for the management of lupus nephritis.
 Ann Rheum Dis.
 2020;79(6):713-723. doi:10.1136/annrheumdis-2020-216924

 Connect with an Aurinia representative.